atfcreative/sunset-space-client/README.md

 ## sunset-space.herokuapp.com

-### This project is a website for a 'FREEMIUM' based busineess.
+### This project is a website for a 'FREEMIUM' based business.
 The business- 'Sunset Space' is a hypothetical co-working space in the Outer Sunset, SF.

 ==================================